ssowerby/relaxation-site/content/blog/does-online-hypnotherapy-work.md

   - online hypnosis
   - how online hypnosis works
 publishDate: 2020-07-02 19:42:00
-summary: >-
+summary: "With the recent changes thrust upon us lately by the coronavirus many of us are learning just **how much we can do online**.
+Zoom, a platform many of us had never heard of before lockdown may now be your best buddy. "
+---
 With the recent changes thrust upon us lately by the coronavirus many of us are learning just **how much we can do online**.
 Zoom, a platform many of us had never heard of before lockdown may now be your best buddy.

----
 Online is the way I've been working for a while now and since the coronavirus outbreak it's how I've been staying in touch with friends and family and also keeping up with my exercise.
 But I know some people are still **reticent about online hypnosis** and how it works.
 So I’m here to show you how it works and **reassure you that it does work**.
 In fact **online hypnosis can be better** than traditional office based sessions.

 With the recent changes thrust upon us lately by the coronavirus many of us are learning just **how much we can do online**.
 Zoom, a platform many of us had never heard of before lockdown may now be your best buddy.